junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I still think you're afraid of Michael.
 You can't hide from him forever --" Lucifer comments observantly.

 "You shut up," Sam points at him.
 And the Devil is muted.
+Dean gives him an appreciated look.

 A phone ring saves them from more argues that might would have come.
 Sam's phone vibrates on the desk.
 He picks it up.